AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Also, I found that a small diagram with a pen and paper, deciding on what will be a class, what will be a method and what will be an argument helps to create a test and to make sense of the entirety of the project.
 Those small diagrams enable me to have the logic on paper and to avoid to re-understand the entire flow each time.

-Then, taking time to identify the type of data between each block helps to understand it deeply, as my project were quite small, I did succeed to get a good understanding of flows without every diagram detailled however I can see the benefit of it in bigger and long term projects.
+Then, taking time to identify the type of data between each block helps to understand it deeply, as my projects were quite small, I did succeed to get a good understanding of flows without every diagram detailled however I can see the benefit of it in bigger projects.
 Where I could do a diagram per feature created, so each of my commit on Github would have a diagram relevant to the current state of the implemented features.

-At Makers, we used Unified Modeling Language, or UML, to model the relationship among CEO, COO and HR manager, what was very valuable is the common understanding of this kind of diagram.
-Here I used a similar approach to the Bank Tech Test
+At Makers, we used Unified Modeling Language, or UML, to model the relationship among CEO, COO and HR manager, what was very valuable is the broad common understanding of this kind of diagram.
+Here I used a similar approach to model the Bank Tech Test

 [Link to Bank tech test README](Bhttps://github.com/AdrienFabre/bank_tech_test_ruby)

-I created the following diagram:
+and created the following diagram:

 ![Diagram-bank-test](readme_images/Diagram-bank-test.jpg)
+the

-This diagram shows the different interaction among classes that could represent the solution of the Bank Challenge, this is independent to the language, as soon as the language is Object Oriented Programmed we can use it, like Ruby or Javascript.
+This diagram shows the different interactions among classes that could represent the solution of the Bank Challenge, this is independent to the language, as soon as the language is Object Oriented Programmed we can use it, like Ruby or Javascript.

 I can model anything means that I am able to understand abstract concepts and to create words, shapes and interaction that may help personal and collective understanding of what exists or of what is planned to be created.